-First off, a bit about me: I was born in Bulgaria but have lived here in Lexington over a decade and a half now.
+First off, a bit about me: I was born in Bulgaria but have lived here in Lexington over fifteen years.
 I attended Julius Marks Elementary, Winburn Middle, and Paul Laurence Dunbar High School, where I also graduated from MSTC (the Math, Science and Technology Center).
-Currently a Comp Sci Major and Math Minor at the University of Kentucky's School of Engineering, expecting to graduate December 2018 with a 4.0 GPA.
-This is my second degree; I graduated from the Summa Cum Laude from... [more]
+I'm currently a Computer Science Major and Math Minor at the University of Kentucky's School of Engineering, expecting to graduate December 2018 with a 3.9 GPA.
+This is my second degree; I graduated Summa Cum Laude from UK wit... [more]

 The goal of each and every algebra problem is to solve the variable by isolating it to one side of the equation.
 We achieve this by using the basic arithmetic while keeping in mind using the Golden Rule of Algebra: what you do to one side of the equation, you must do to the other side.